What does the IRB look for in the application?

 I'm a researcher at another institution who has approval from my IRB.
 I want to recruit participants from RIC.
 Do I need to be reviewed by RIC's IRB also?

 Researchers who are not affiliated with RIC may want to recruit RIC faculty, staff, or students to participate in a study.
 If no RIC administrator, faculty, student, or staff members serve as investigators, consultants, or otherwise collaborate on the research project, then the RIC IRB does not review the proposal and provides no official sanction of the research project.
-Non-RIC investigators may use means of communication that are available to the general public (e.g., purchasing an ad in the student newspaper) to advertise their study, but are not permitted to use official RIC means of communication including the use of RIC letterhead, campus mail, or email.
-If a RIC employee will be involved with the research activities, contact the IRB Chair (IRB@ric.edu) to determine whether review is needed.
+Researchers who are not affiliated with RIC should contact Chris Hourigan (email@example.com) in the Institutional Research and Planning Office to gain permission to collect data on campus.
+Generally, Non-RIC investigators may use means of communication that are available to the general public (e.g., purchasing an ad in the student newspaper) to advertise their study, but are not permitted to use official RIC means of communication including the use of RIC letterhead, campus mail, or email.
+If a RIC employee will be involved with the research activities, contact the IRB Chair (firstname.lastname@example.org) to determine whether review is needed.

 The federal guidelines defines minimal risk as "...the probability and magnitude of harm or discomfort anticipated in the research are not greater in and of themselves than those ordinarily encountered in daily life or during the performance of routine physical or psychological examinations or tests."
 In other words, "minimal risk" confers no greater risk than a person would encounter during their normal, daily activities.
 "Minimal risk" may vary from one person to the next as it is dependent on their routine activities; for example, what constitutes "minimal risk" may differ for police officers vs. nurses vs. college students.